viplavdhande91/CSharpLearningRepo/README.md

 ### Typical Use Cases:
 - A mailing list where every time an event happens (i.e. a new product, a gathering, etc.) **a message needs to send to the users who subscribed to the list.**

-- The Company needs to notify all its employees of any decision they make.
+- **Example :** The Company needs to notify all its employees of any decision they make.
 Here, the **Company is the Subject**, and the **Employees are the Observers**.
 Any change in the policy of the company and the company need to notify all its employees or you can say, Observers.
 This is a simple real-world example of the Observer Design Pattern.

 ### How Does the Observer Design Pattern Work?
 The observer design pattern is having two main components.
 They are as follows